Monuments and sculptures honoring Greek Mythology in Australia are all over the place.

 For anyone interested, yes, Greek Gods definitely created beautiful women.

 This is a replica of the original monument made of marble and erected by Lysicrates on Tripodon Street in Athens in 334BC to commemorate a big win at an annual drama competition at the Dionysia.

 You can see the replica monument of Lysicrates in the Sydney Royal Botanical Gardens.
 The original ancient monument in Athens is seen on the right.

 Sir James Martin, three times Premier of New South Wales between 1863-1872 had the replica built for his own garden at Potts Point in 1870.

 It was moved to Sydney’s Royal Botanic Garden in 1943 which is relatively close to the Sydney Harbour Bridge as you can see.
 The monument also underwent restoration around 70 years later.

 The frieze on the monument shows the Greek God of wine and theatre, Dionysus, fighting off pirates.
-The pirates who have angered the God turn into dolphins when thrown into the water just like the Greek myth.
+The pirates who have angered Dionysus get turned into dolphins when thrown into the water as told in the Greek myth.

 Prepare to be dazzled by the swimsuit Goddess walk.